Perry Rhodan: Fictional history

-Universe and multiverse
+Multiverse

-The universe in which the plot regularly takes place is called the Einstein Universe (and occasionally "Meekorah").
-Its laws are nearly identical to those of the real universe, in terms of late 20th century science.
+The universe in which the main plot generally takes place is called the Einstein Universe (or "Meekorah").
+Its laws are for the most part identical to those of the real universe, as known by late 20th century science.
 Newer theories about dark matter and dark energy are currently not used in the series.
 The laws of nature follow old theories that have been disproven, in order to protect series continuity.

-This Einstein Universe is but one of many universes, each to a greater or lesser extent different from it, for example one in which time runs slower, an anti-matter universe, a shrinking universe, etc. Each universe possesses a large ensemble of parallel timelines, which are usually unreachable from each other but may be accessed by special means, thereby itself creating many more parallel timelines.
+There are many other universes, each to a greater or lesser extent different from the familiar one, in which, for example one in which time runs slower, an anti-matter universe, a shrinking universe, etc. Each universe possesses its owntimelines, which are for the most part unreachable from each other but may be accessed by special means, thereby itself creating many more parallel timelines.

 The Einstein Universe is embedded in a high-dimensional manifold, called Hyperspace.
-This hyperspace consists of several subspaces that different technologies use for faster-than-light travel.
-The exact traits of those higher dimensions are not much explained.
+This hyperspace consists of several subspaces use for faster-than-light travel by technological means.
+The exact traits of those higher dimensions are got yhr mode pity unexplained.
 The border of the universe is a dimension called the deep, once used for construction of the gigantic disc-shaped world Deepland.

 Psionic Web and Moral Code

-The Psionic Web crosses invisibly through the whole universe, constantly emitting "vital energy" and "psionic energy", guaranteeing normal (organic among others) life and the wellbeing of higher entities.
+The Psionic Web crosses the whole universe, constantly emitting "vital energy" and "psionic energy", guaranteeing normal (organic among others) life and the wellbeing of higher entities.

 The Moral Code crosses through all universes, and is linked to the Psionic Web.
 It is subdivided into the Cosmogenes, which are again subdivided into the Cosmonucleotids.
 The Cosmonucleotids determine reality and fate for their respective parts of a given universe, via messengers.

 Higher beings are trying to gain control of this Code to rule reality.
 The Moral Code itself was not installed by the higher beings, the higher powers by themselves have no clue why or by whom the Code was made.

 Once the Cosmocrats ordered Perry Rhodan to find the answer to the third ultimate question: "Who initiated the LAW and what does it accomplish?"
 Perry Rhodan had the chance to receive the answer at the mountain of creation, but refused, as he knew that the answer would destroy his mind.
 The negative Superintelligence Koltoroc had received the answer to the last ultimate question, 69 million years BC at Negane Mountain, but it is not known if it made any use of the information.